andywu8/hackernews-ts-graphql/README.md

 * apollo-server is a fully-featured GraphQL server.
 * Nexus is a library to create type-safe GraphQL schemas.
 Nexus ensures GraphQL types and Typescript types never go out of sync.
 * Prisma Client exposes a CRUD API for the models in your schema for you to read and write in your database.
+* Note that, the relation between User and Link is bidirectional.
+A user has zero or more links that they have created.
+Similary a single link is optionally connected to a user who posted the link.
+To reflect this bidirectional relation, you will add a postedBy field to the existing Link model definition in your GraphQL schema.